vexide/internal-documentation/src/pros-rs/technical/task-spawn.md

 If you pass a closure that closes over 100MB of data, pros-rs will copy 100MB of data to the heap just to spawn your task.
-Honestly speaking this is a tiny slowdown and it would take a pretty huge performance issue to outweight the ease of use that this implementation brings.
+Honestly speaking this is a tiny slowdown and it would take a pretty huge performance issue to outweigh the ease of use that this implementation brings.